danielwagener/docs/addons/intercom/README.md

 JIRA Service Desk without having to leave the current context.
 And if your workflow requires you to change systems, Intercom is just one click away.

-Additionally empower your customer service team to provide excellent customer communication via Intercom by linking JIRA issues to Intercom conversations.
+Additionally empower your customer service team to provide excellent customer communication by linking JIRA issues to Intercom conversations.
 Updates on issues trigger re-opening of closed Intercom conversations so your team knows instantly when it's time to get back to the customer.